fding/ace/README.md

 Finally, generate_magic is an internal binary used to generate some magic numbers for ACE.

 ## Protocol

-ACE expects moves to be inputted via standard in and outputs its moves to standard out (and prints the board to standard error).
+The Chess command line client reads moves from standard in and outputs its moves to standard out (and prints out the board to standard error).
-Moves basically follow the extended algebraic notation: e5e8 moves a piece on e5 to e8, capturing if necessary.
-There are two extensions: for castling, specify the king's current square and the king's target, followed by the letter 'C', followed by the square of the rook, like 'e1g1Ch1'.
-For promotions, follow the move by the piece to promote to, like 'e7e8Q'.
+Moves should follow algebraic notation.

+Ace-uci follows the UCI protocol.

 ## Capabilities
-ACE should follow all the rules of chess (although there are some rare bugs in the move generation to be rooted out), including castling, en passant, 3-fold repetitions, and 50 move draws.
+ACE follows all the rules of chess, including castling, en passant, 3-fold repetitions, and 50 move draws.
-It uses an iterative deepening framework with an adjustible maximum thinking time (default 7 seconds), using an alpha beta search that exhaustly analyzes move combinations to at least depth 6 (~12-14 in the endgame; it also considers "interesting" moves like captures and checks to up to depth 8-12 in the middle game).
-It has a small opening book and maintains a large in memory transposition table to speed up move searching.
-Its endgame ability is fairly lacking, however.
+It uses an iterative deepening framework and understands tournament time controls.
+The engine can search to depth 8 in less than a second, and has an effective branching factor of around 2.

 ## Internals
 ACE uses bitboards to represent pieces.